aduboisforge/Bright-Star-Catalog-JSON/README.md

 ### License

-Use this JSON file however you wish free of charge.
+This is realeased into the Public Domain, use this JSON file however you wish free of charge.